Social Media in Japan: A Complete Guide [Updated for 2025]

 Facebook: Professional Networking and B2B Marketing

-While Facebook's popularity in Japan is lower than other platforms, it remains an important tool for professional networking and B2B marketing.
+While Facebook's popularity in Japan is lower than that of other platforms, it remains an important tool for professional networking and B2B marketing.
 Its user base consists mainly of working professionals.

 Business Networking: Facebook is used to connect with colleagues, clients, and professional contacts.
 In other countries, it serves a similar role to LinkedIn.